danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 1. Video in a media session: One user can choose to keep the video and screen-sharing equally distributed on the screen while another user can minimize or reduce the size of the video.
 Based on the size/preference of the video window, video packets can be prioritized accordingly relative to screen-shared content.
 This preference can be propagated to the server as network-to-host signaling for more efficient transmission but that is out of the scope of this document.

-2. User Inactivity signal: When the user is inactive during an interactive session such as gaming (activity can be detected automatically or a can be simple user signal of Away-from-Keyboard (AFK)), the client can signal the ISP to deprioritize the packets to the extent that the client receives some data to populate their playout jitter buffer.
+2. User Inactivity signal: When the user is inactive during an interactive session such as gaming (activity can be detected automatically or can be a simple user signal of Away-from-Keyboard (AFK)), the client can signal to the ISP to deprioritize the packets to the extent that the client receives some data to populate their playout jitter buffer.

 > Todo: this section on cooperation needs editing.